Email Archiving and Retention Policies Your Organization Should Implement Now

 Obviously, some of those records need to be held for compliance reasons, but the less you can hold, the lower your premiums can be.

-On the other hand, some people are skeptical of archiving emails, as there are claims that using the search function is much quicker when it’s only going through the primary mailbox as opposed to both the primary and archive folders.
+On the other hand, some people are skeptical of archiving emails, as there are claims that using the search function is much quicker when it only searches the primary mailbox, rather than both the primary and online archive folders.

-However, it’s not a great argument as the difference is negligible; we’re talking milliseconds faster to search one folder compared to two.
+However, it’s not a great argument, as the difference is negligible; we’re talking about milliseconds faster to search one folder than two.

 Because emails will be automatically archived or deleted depending on what folder they are in, you’ll need to educate your employees on those cutoff dates, probably multiple times.